MatrixManAtYrService/poag/README.md

   ]
 }
 ```
-I can then feed this to my coding agent and supervise the process.
+I can then feed this to my coding agent and supervise the work.

 ## Why?